munificent/game-programming-patterns/book/event-queue.markdown

 * **With one writer:**

     This style is most similar to the synchronous Observer pattern.
 You have one privileged object that generates events that others can then receive.
-This is how GUI application event systems work, where the operating system itself is the generator of events.

-    * *You implicitly know where the event is coming from.* Since there's only one object that can add to the queue, any listener knows where it's coming from.
+    * *You implicitly know where the event is coming from.* Since there's only one object that can add to the queue, any listener can safely assume that's the sender.

     * *You usually allow multiple readers.* You can have a one-sender-one-receiver queue, but that starts to feel less like the communication system this pattern is about and more a vanilla queue data structure.